bradjohnl/gpt_python_cli/README.md

 }
 ```

-Replace `/path/to/your/custom/prompts/directory` and `/path/to/your/chat/logs/directory` with the paths to your custom prompts and chat logs directories, respectively.
+Replace the values with the paths to your custom prompts and chat logs directories, respectively.
+You can also customize the model names to use for each model type.

 ## Custom Prompts